Do you suffer from back pain while cycling? You are not alone!

 Targeted muscle strengthening

 Strengthening your abs and back muscles helps support your spine and maintain good posture while cycling.
-A well-developed core contributes to better stability and reduces the load on the muscles.
-You can incorporate exercises such as core exercises as well as back exercises such as push-ups into your routine.
+A well-developed core contributes to better stability and reduces muscle strain.
+You can incorporate core exercises, such as planks, as well as back exercises like push-ups into your routine.

 Use of adapted equipment

-Using a bike that is sized and designed to fit your body shape greatly helps reduce and prevent back pain while cycling.
-Choose a bike with front and rear shock absorbers that absorb road shocks and therefore protect your spine from vibrations.
-Also, don't forget to adjust your saddle and handlebars correctly to have a comfortable posture and avoid tension.
+Using a bike that's the right size and design for your body shape can greatly help reduce and prevent back pain while cycling.
+Choose a bike with front and rear shock absorbers that absorb road shocks and protect your spine from vibrations.
+Also, remember to properly adjust your saddle and handlebars to maintain a comfortable posture and avoid strain.

 FAQ: Back pain when cycling